 If the crisis is a result of a mistake made by you or someone on your team, you should be honest about it and apologize to your audience.

 This is exactly what KitchenAid USA did when one of their employees accidentally posted an offensive tweet to the company’s official Twitter account instead of to their personal account.

 This helped clear KitchenAid’s reputation in the eyes of their customers.

 When dealing with comments from angry customers, you should under no circumstances ignore them or hide their comments.
 However, you should move the discussion somewhere private (email, Facebook inbox, Instagram DM, etc.) as soon as possible.

 Once you start a private discussion with your customer, address their concerns and try to handle the situation tactfully.

 Make sure to reschedule or pause all content that was supposed to go live until the crisis occurred.
-The worst thing you could do in the middle of a social media crisis is to try to promote your product or service.
+The worst thing you could do in the middle of a crisis is to try to promote your product or service.

 In case of a major crisis, you should carefully craft an official statement and post it on your website.
 Make sure to explain the incident in full detail and tell your side of the story.

 Your social media crisis most likely won’t last longer than twenty-four hours.
 However, it’s crucial that you try to learn from the experience.
 Think about what caused the crisis and how you could potentially prevent it from happening again in the future.